awsdocs/amazon-eks-user-guide/doc_source/configure-sts-endpoint.md

    In the previous output, the pod is running on a node in the us\-west\-2 AWS Region\.

-1. Determine the endpoint type that pods using your existing service account are currently using with the following command:
+1. Determine the endpoint type that the pod's service account is using\.

    ```
    kubectl describe pod aws-node-6mfgv -n kube-system |grep AWS_STS_REGIONAL_ENDPOINTS